-- 8.1 Notwithstanding chapter 7.2(b) of the Code, where:- - (a) a non-deposit investment ceases to be of high-quality; - (b) the rating of the government, government agency or supra-national agency that issues or guarantees the non-deposit investment falls below those set out in paragraph 4.6; - (c) a money market fund has placed deposits with a financial institution:- - (i) that ceases to be an eligible financial institution; or the Managers should within 1 month from the date of the specified event dispose of such non-deposit instrument or withdraw such deposit unless the Managers have satisfied the Trustee that it is not in the best interest of the investors to do so, in which case, such disposal or withdrawal should be carried out as soon as the circumstances permit or as soon as it is not commercially punitive.
+- 8.1 Notwithstanding chapter 7.2(b) of the Code, where:- - (a) a non-deposit investment ceases to be of high-quality; - (b) the rating of the government, government agency or supra-national agency that issues or guarantees the non-deposit investment falls below those set out in paragraph 4.6; - (c) a money market fund has placed deposits with a financial institution:- - (i) that ceases to be an eligible financial institution; or - (ii) whose rating falls below those specified in paragraph 4.4; - (d) there is a default with respect to a permissible investment in the portfolio of the money market fund; or - (e) an event of insolvency occurs with respect to the issuer of a non-deposit investment in the portfolio of the money market fund, the Managers should within 1 month from the date of the specified event dispose of such non-deposit instrument or withdraw such deposit unless the Managers have satisfied the Trustee that it is not in the best interest of the investors to do so, in which case, such disposal or withdrawal should be carried out as soon as the circumstances permit or as soon as it is not commercially punitive.
 Such extension should be subject to monthly review by the Trustee.